jvcasillas/academicWriteR/README.md

 If your output is a word document, you will probably find this function to be of little value.
-However, if your manuscript is knit as a PDF, you have probably discovered that there isn’t a non-trivial way to get a wordcount, especially in a dynamic document.
+However, if your manuscript is knit as a PDF, you have probably discovered that there isn’t a straightforward way to get a word count, especially in a dynamic document.

 The `count_words` function will give an approximate count of words in an .Rmd document.
 It is not perfect—it is still a work in progress—, but it